 So, in this post, you’ll learn how to tie the ascot-style rose gele headtie yourself or on someone else.
 Scroll/ swipe down to follow the step by step video tutorials.
 There are 4 videos below showing different ways to tie the rose gele.
 Get your gele fabric, and practice along with and pause the video as you watch.
 Play the rose gele video tutorials below and enjoy!

-2 Ways to Tie the Rose Gele Style of Headtie
+Two Ways to Tie the Rose Gele Headtie Style

-Method 1: Tye Rose Gele Like a Pro (Video Steps)
+Method 1: How to Tie Rose Gele Like a Pro (Video Steps)

-#2: Learn to Tie a Flat-Top Rose Gele: Quick Steps Tutorial
+#2: How to Tie a Flat-Top Rose Gele – Quick Steps Tutorial (Video)

 Royal Ascot Hat Meets Nigerian ‘Ascot Headtie’ (aka Rose Gele): A Classy Wedding Guest Headpiece

 The rose gele headtie style resembles the British royal ascot hats or our own version.
 This style of gele was first created by the creator of ‘Abeke Makeovers’, makeup and gele artistry place.
 She originally called it ‘ the Abeke Gele’, as well as other nicknames including ‘iconic rose gele’ and ‘avant garde gele’.

 This gele style is in a class of its own and even younger women who didn’t really like tying the regular gele styles are happily wearing it everywhere – to weddings, to owambe parties and on red carpets.
 Celebrities like Toke Makinwa, pretty @TojuFoye (instagram.com/tojufoyeh) and Temi Dollface are among those to have been seriously rocking the ‘rose gele’ headtie style.
 Nollywood actress Kate Henshaw even wore a pink rose gele with her aso-ebi dress when she attended Mo Abudu’s daughter’s celebrity wedding in Lagos.